v3ravani/HogwartsHackademy/README-setup-auth.md

-# StockMaster — Auth setup and OTP testing
+# StockMaster — Auth setup and (legacy) OTP notes

+NOTE: OTP functionality has been removed from this codebase.
+The server now supports simple username/password login.
+The sections below refer to legacy OTP features; related endpoints have been disabled.

-This guide explains how to set up and test the MySQL + PHP authentication (signup/login with OTP) locally using XAMPP.
-It also explains the developer-only OTP retrieval endpoint for testing when email isn't configured.
+This guide explains how to set up and test the MySQL + PHP authentication locally using XAMPP.

 ## 1) Import database schema
 - Open phpMyAdmin or use the MySQL CLI and import `database_schema.sql`.